Skip to content

 1. Scheme acceptanceJwtBearerEvents.OnMessageReceived extracts the token from Authorization: DPoP <token> (standard JWT Bearer only accepts Bearer).

-2. Proof validationIDPoPProofValidator verifies the DPoP proof JWT: signature (ES256, PS256, EdDSA), HTTP method (htm), request URI (htu), expiration, issued-at.
+2. Proof validationIDPoPProofValidator verifies the DPoP proof JWT: structure, algorithm whitelist, HTTP method (htm), request URI (htu), expiration, issued-at (past and future bounds), and rejects JWKs containing private key parameters.

-3. Anti-replay — The jti claim is checked against IDistributedCache to prevent proof replay within the validity window.
+4. Anti-replay — The jti claim is checked against IFusionCache to prevent proof replay within the validity window.
 Essential for FAPI 2.0 financial-grade security.

-4. Token bindingJwkThumbprintCalculator computes the SHA-256 thumbprint of the proof’s public key (RFC 7638) and compares it with the cnf.jkt claim in the access token.
-If they don’t match, the request is rejected with 401 Unauthorized.
+6. Token bindingJwkThumbprintCalculator computes the SHA-256 thumbprint of the proof’s public key (RFC 7638) and compares it with the cnf.jkt claim in the access token.
+When RequireTokenBinding is true, tokens without cnf.jkt are rejected.

 • DirectoryGranit.Authentication.DPoP/